 - The bamboo cover offers temperature reducing relief

 - Does not include cooling gel

-- The cover is what offers cooling benefits, not pillow alone
+- The cover is what provides cooling benefits, not pillow alone

 - Shredded memory foam may be too soft for some sleepers